Shane-Wilson-class/solid-project-1/README.md

 ﻿### CS236 Project 1: Updating TradeProcessor Class

-> **📋 Assignment Status**: This repository contains the **starting template** for the assignment.
+> This repository contains the **starting template** for the assignment.
 The current code represents the "Before" state that violates SOLID principles.
 Your task is to refactor this code to follow the Single Responsibility Principle (SRP) and implement the facade pattern as described below.

 #### Overview